xiel/use-location-state/README.md

 ```javascript
 setValue('different value')
 ```
-After calling the update function `setValue()` with a new value, the state will be saved withing the query string of the browser, so that the new state is reproducable after reloads or history navigation (using forward / back button).
+After calling the update function `setValue()` with a new value, the state will be saved withing the query string of the browser, so that the new state is reproducable after reloads or history navigation (using forward / back button) or by loading the same URL anywhere else.

 ```javascript
 http://localhost:3000/#itemName=different+value